 Development initiated in April 1992 with the first preview surfacing in August 1993.
 Buoyed by a eulogistic reception on the PC (an average score of 84% across 15 reviews, one of them clocking in at 100%), anticipation was riding high for an Amiga counterpart that would push the system to its limits.

 “TFX doesn’t do anything you won’t have seen before.
-Instead it takes familiar flight sim ingredients and takes them to whole new vistas of refinement.
+Instead, it takes familiar flight sim ingredients and takes them to whole new vistas of refinement.
 It’s totally beautiful to watch, and even if that means slogging through some humdrum old flight missions, hell, you’d be stupid to refuse for that reason.”

 Edge (80%, December 1993)

 “Overall, this sim paved the way for what was to be two of the best flight sims ever, EF2000 and F-22 ADF.
 This game is usually forgotten amongst its more popular peers, probably because it wasn’t marketed as well.
-One would have to say that if you were interested at ALL in modern jet combat, let alone stealth combat, you’d be doing yourself a favor by picking TFX up.
+One would have to say that if you were interested at ALL in modern jet combat, let alone stealth combat, you’d be doing yourself a favour by picking TFX up.
 Being able to fly the F-117A alone is worth the price of admission.”

 All Game Guide (80%, 1998)